futuredapp/Engineering-Handbook/new-project.md

 ## 5. Configure SwiftLint

-- [ ] Add a new Run Script Phase that executes the script:
+- [ ] Add a new Run Script Phase that executes the script (remove `swiftlint autocorrect` if you want to fix linting issues manually):

 ```
 if which swiftlint >/dev/null; then
+    swiftlint autocorrect
     swiftlint
 else
     echo "error: SwiftLint not installed, run: brew install swiftlint"